-8 .

-Students Tested: Grades 6-8 and Grades 9-12

-When Tested: Fall, Mid-Year, and Spring
+Students Tested: Grades 6-8 and Grades 9-12 When Tested: Fall, Mid-Year, and Spring comprehension ability.

-Type of Assessment: Diagnostic/Criterion-referenced & Norm-referenced

-Purpose: The RI is an objective, research-based, computer adaptive assessment of students' reading comprehension ability.
 Results from the RI are reported as scaled score (Lexile measures) from Beginning to Advanced.
 The RI is an effective assessment to establish reading placement, monitor student progress, and identify areas of strengths and weaknesses.